-Remote Communities Committee at Area 91 level whose mandate is to deal with rural and geographically remote communities as well as communities and people isolated from mainstream by reason of culture, language or disability.
-This is in recognition that significant gaps exist and that such communities need extra help.
+The Purpose of the Area 91 Remote Communities Committee is to assist rural and geographically remote communities access Alcoholics Anonymous.
+This also includes communities and people isolated from Alcoholics Anonymous by reason of culture, language or disability.
+We recognize that significant gaps exist and that such communities need our help.

-Definition of a Remote Community: Any community where it is difficult to carry the A.A. message because of language, culture, geography, or life condition.
+Definition of a Remote Community: Any community where barriers exist in carrying the message of Alcoholics Anonymous because of language, culture, geography or life circumstances.

 - The committee will meet at Area Committee Meetings and Area Assemblies, correspondence and updates between Area Committee meetings and assemblies will be through email and/or conference calls and/or teleconference calls

 - Minutes will be taken at each meeting; these minutes will be presented at the Area 91 Assembly when requested and will remain on electronic file for at least five years with the Committee Chair, at that time the committee chair will turn the minutes over to Area 91 Archives.